AxisCommunications/acap-integration-examples-azure/telemetry-to-azure-iot-edge/README.md

 - ssh (Secure Shell)
 - scp (Secure Copy Protocol)

-To follow the procedures in this example, you need a command-line terminal or shell to run commands.
+To follow the procedures in this example you need a command-line terminal or shell to run commands.

 In some command listings, the commands are described as is, ready to be copied to your terminal and executed.